Why Do I Need an EPA Certification?

 The EPA Section 608 Technician Certification is the only section that has different types to choose from.
 You will need this certification to be able to work on building air conditioning and refrigeration systems.
 This section offers 4 certifications types:

-Type II Certification-Persons, who maintain, service, repair or dispose of high or very high-pressure appliances, except small appliances and motor vehicle air conditioning systems, must be certified as Type II technicians.
+- Type II Certification – Persons who maintain, service, repair, or dispose of high or very high-pressure appliances, except small appliances and Motor Vehicle Air Conditioning (MVAC) systems, must be certified as Type II technicians.

-The EPA 609 Technician Certification is necessary to able work on Motor Vehicle Air Conditioners, and also allows refrigerant purchases.
+The EPA Section 609 Technician Certification is necessary to work on Motor Vehicle Air Conditioners and allows refrigerant purchases.

 The R-410A Technician Certification is available for those who are already EPA Section 608 Certified.
 Technicians should already know the basics of air conditioning-refrigeration system installation before taking this training.

 The Indoor Air Quality Certification gives technicians the ability to service, clean, and inspect the HVAC’s system.